github/codeql/docs/language/learn-ql/java/dataflow.rst

      call.getCallee() = fileReader
    select call.getArgument(0)

-Unfortunately, this will only give the expression in the argument, not the values which could be passed to it.
+Unfortunately, this only gives the expression in the argument, not the values which could be passed to it.
 So we use local data flow to find all expressions that flow into the argument:

 .. code-block:: ql